mschauer/PointProcessInference.jl/README.md

 ppinference(observations; title = "Poisson process", T = 1.0, n = 1, ...)
 ```

-where `observations` is the sorted vector of event times, `T` is the endpoint of the time interval considered and if
+where `observations` is the sorted vector of Poisson event times, `T` is the endpoint of the time interval considered, and if
 `observations` is an aggregate of `n` different independent observations (say aggregated for `n` days), this can be indicated by the parameter `n > 1`.